The Polymath

 The Polymath: Unlocking the Power of Human Versatility is a non-fiction book by British author Waqas Ahmed, first published in 2018.
-It argues that specialisation in education and workplaces stifles human curiosity and human potential which naturally transcend subject areas.
-And that professional institutions have erected walls to keep outsiders out.
+It argues that specialisation in education and workplaces stifles human curiosity and human potential which naturally transcend subject areas, and that professional institutions have erected walls to keep outsiders out.
 Ahmed argues that a new approach — one which recognises and fosters versatility — is urgently needed in the modern world.
 He writes that this would help people both to lead more fulfilling lives and to develop solutions to complex, multi-dimensional problems.
 The book draws on historical, psychological, and neuroscientific research and profiles living and historical polymaths from many cultures.
+The cover image of the book is Leonardo da Vinci’s Vitruvian Man—a drawing depicting ideal human bodily proportions based on Leonardo’s interpretation and revision of the aesthetic theories of the Roman architect Vitruvius—as Leonardo is sometimes considered the prototypical renaissance man.

 Background

 The author Waqas Ahmed is an interdisciplinary scholar, artist, and curator.
 He is a visiting fellow at the Open University Business School and a faculty member at the London Interdisciplinary School.
-He is also the former Artistic Director of the Khalili Collections and the current Executive Director of the Khalili Foundation.
-With degrees in Economics, International relations and Neuroscience, he has previously worked as a diplomatic journalist and editor (editing reports of the Commonwealth Heads of Government Meetings), investment analyst, and fitness trainer.
+He is also the former artistic director of the Khalili Collections and the current executive director of the Khalili Foundation.
+With degrees in economics, international relations and neuroscience, he has previously worked as a diplomatic journalist and editor (editing reports of the Commonwealth Heads of Government Meetings), investment analyst, and fitness trainer.
 His initial interest in polymathy was spurred by the way university and his early career pressured him to choose between his multiple interests.
 His diplomatic career and study of international relations involved a lot of travel, including to cultures in which specialisation was not treated as a default.
 This led to him studying Western culture's emphasis on specialisation and its polymathic alternatives.
 He noticed that there was no book-length treatment of the topic of polymathy in English.

 Ahmed spent five years writing the book, while doing postgraduate research in neuroscience.